 How Long Should You Spend at Lake Louise?

-When we visit Lake Louise, it’s typically to go for a hike or a paddle – or both, so we usually spend most of the day there.
-However, if you visit Lake Louise only to enjoy the views, we recommend 1-2 hours at Lake Louise.
-This allows you enough time to enjoy the beautiful scenery and take a walk around the lakeshore.
+When we visit Lake Louise, we typically go for a hike, a paddle, or both, so we spend most of the day there.
+However, if you visit only to enjoy the views, we recommend you allocate 1-2 hours there.

-If you plan on hiking, you’ll need at least half a day, depending on which hike you plan.
+This allows you enough time to enjoy the beautiful scenery and walk around the lakeshore.
+If you plan on hiking, you’ll need at least half a day, depending on which hike you choose.

 Lake Louise Tours